YLtryingcode/DataVisualization/Part2.md

 ## User Research
 ### Target Audience
 My target audience is
-- Eco-Consious & General Consumers: many consumers are willing to make more environmentally friendly decisions but do not know where to start or what kind of change they can and should make.
+- Eco-Consious & General Consumers: many consumers are willing to make more environmentally friendly decisions but do not know where to start or what kind of changes they can and should make.
 This story will help them to better understand the implications of their clothing purchasing choices.
   For eco-conscious consumers, this story will provide more detailed data for their decision-making process.

 - Students: Students who are interested in being eco-friendly can benefit from understanding the implications of fabric choices.
 This may shape their future decision.